Srinidhi16/Sports-Celebrity-Image-Classification/README.md

 # Sports-Celebrity-Image-Classification

-To classify the images of sports celebrities
+This project is to classify the images of sports celebrities with the use of Machine learning models.